 1. Recorded Interviews or Async Interviews

-Recorded interviewing format is a screening methodology where the employer defines a set of questions in video interviewing software and invite a list of candidates to answer these issues.
+Recorded interviewing format is a screening methodology where the employer defines a set of questions in online recruiting software and invite a list of candidates to answer these issues.

 Still not clear enough?